umass-compsci-220/umass-compsci-220.github.io/materials/homework/fluent-filters-and-json.md

 }
 ```

 It returns the “best” business.
 The “best” business has the highest star rating.
 If there is a tie, pick the one with the most reviews.
-If there’s a tie with the most reviews, pick the first business. **If there is no matching result, it should return an `undefined`.**
+If there’s a tie with the most reviews, pick the first business. **If there is no matching result, it should return `undefined`.**

 Use the `stars` and `review_count` fields.